ArenKDesai/Aren-s-Notes/Big Data Systems/Spark.md

 1. Sort data by each column
 2. calculate impurity for each split (one pass)

-If rows are too large to fit in RAM on one worker, you use the PLANET method.
+If rows are too large to fit in RAM on one worker, you use the PLANET algorithm.

-## PLANET algorithm
 Parallel Learner for Assembling Numerous Ensemble Trees.
 Originally for MapReduce.
 Spark's pyspark.ml use this.